 - 1. Complete appropriate courses with a C or better in adult school or high school summer sessions. - 2.
 Complete appropriate college courses with a C or better.
 One college course of at least three semester or four quarter units will be considered equivalent to one year of high school study. - 3.
-Earn acceptable scores on specified examinations.
+Earn acceptable scores on specified examinations, e.g., SAT subject tests.

 Please consult with any CSU Admission Office for further information about alternative ways to satisfy the subject requirements.

-Due to enrollment pressures, many CSU campuses do not admit or enroll lower division transfer students.
+(Due to enrollment pressures, many CSU campuses do not admit lower division transfer applicants.)